 Taima Humbert (she/her)

-Taima is the Store & Inventory Associate at Hard Feelings.
+Taima is the Store Manager at Hard Feelings.
+She has been working with Hard Feelings since October 2020.
+Taima Completed her BA in Cognitive Science at the University of Toronto.
 She is very passionate about mental health and is committed to increasing access to helpful resources.
-This is one of the many reasons why she loves working at Hard Feelings, along with being surrounded by all the wonderful books we carry and the community that arises out of providing mental health awareness.
+This is one of the many reasons why she loves working at Hard Feelings, along with being surrounded by all the wonderful books and products we carry and the community that arises out of providing mental health awareness.
 Taima is also an artist who has developed her style throughout her own mental health journey.
-She’s currently completing her BA in Cognitive Science at the University of Toronto and hopes to pursue a career either in education or social work.

 You can reach Taima at email@example.com